Music Ministries at St. John's

 During worship at St. John’s, one notices that the congregation does not hesitate to break into song.
 Music on Sunday mornings is varied, with anything from Gregorian chant, Anglican plainsong, and traditional hymns to world music, folk, gospel, jazz and contemporary selections.
 Organ, harpsichord, piano, guitar and harp are instruments frequently used in accompanying musical portions of the Sunday and Holy Day Liturgies.

-Worship at St. John's includes a choir.
-The choir rehearses on Thursday nights from 7-8:30 p.m.
-There is opportunity for instruments either accompanying the liturgy or playing solo and duet offerings before, during and after services.
-Other opportunities are available for solo vocalists to lead the Psalm, Communion, and other special musical offerings regularly.
-Please don’t wait to be asked; contact the office and let them know how you would like to participate musically.
+There are opportunities for instruments either accompanying the liturgy or playing solo and duet offerings before, during and after services.
+Other opportunities are regularly available for solo vocalists to lead the Psalm, Communion and other special musical offerings.
+Please don’t wait to be asked; contact Andy and let him know how you would like to participate musically.

-Andy Carter has served as Director of Music Ministries since February 1, 2019.
-See Staff Page for his biographic information.
+Andy Carter has served as Director of Music Ministries since 2019.

 History of Our New Organ